ycz0512/czyan/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Changzhi Yan.
+I'm currently in my gap years as an "independent" researcher.
+I'm interested in reinforcement learning (RL), especially in theory.

+Recently, I have finished my work on developing optimality guarantees for advantage-weighted regression (AWR), which is an iterative RL algorithm where the policy is updated using standard regression.
+If you want to know my research background through one paper, please check [this one](../assets/)